dustinpfister/hexo_sitesource/source/_posts/nodejs-rimraf.md

 layout: post
 categories: node.js
 id: 19
-updated: 2017-9-23 17:30:19
+updated: 2017-9-30 18:25:47
-version: 1.2
+version: 1.3
 ---

-Some times you might want to delete a whole bunch of files that exist in a filesystem structure.
+Some times you might want to delete a whole bunch of files that exist in a file system structure.
 If the project you are making is aways going to be running in a POSIX environment, you could use the rm command with a child process, but say you want to make the app more portable.
 This is where something like [rimraf](https://www.npmjs.com/package/rimraf) may come in handy.

 <!-- more -->